Dangerous Medical Devices

 Read More > Top Defective Medical Devices 2017

-Johnston Law Firm believes that manufacturers should be held responsible for their products, especially when medical professionals rely on these devices to help save patients’ lives.
+Johnston Law Group believes that manufacturers should be held responsible for their products, especially when medical professionals rely on these devices to help save patients’ lives.
 For example, in 2017 several of the most dangerous medical devices were instruments used solely in surgical procedures like the Bair Hugger Warming Blanket, responsible for potentially life-threatening deep joint infections in patients getting orthopedic surgeries.
 2017 also saw yet another increase in the number of people who underwent a knee replacement surgery, with approximately 700,000 people turning to knee replacement medical devices to cure knee pain and become more mobile.

 Since then cases all around the country of metal on metal scraping, loosening, and increased pain have been reported; forcing some plaintiffs to reportedly have several knee revision surgeries, increased medical costs, and additional stresses.
 The devices reported in these plaintiffs' cases included the Zimmer Persona Knee and Exactech Optetrak knee replacement devices.